 Coaching can support you through change.

 I find passion in supporting others as they find their best path to being their best self.
-I am excited to announce that I will be starting another coaching business that will compliment The Mindful Equestrian and also stand on its own.
-It will be called Create Your Path to Change.
-I will be focusing my coaching on adult equestrians, equestrian entrepreneurs and equestrians who want to create change in their careers and lives.
-I will be happy to coach non equestrians, but this will be my focus to start.
+I focus my coaching on adult equestrians, equestrian entrepreneurs and equestrians who want to create change in their careers and lives.
 My background in the equestrian world, coaching, education and business counseling is a unique blend of experience that I hope can be of benefit to many!
-This process of change for me is still in its infancy and I am now in the middle of creating my road map for the future.
-I know I will be offering one on one coaching still, but I am also planning some exciting group coaching offerings that will make coaching more affordable.
-But the best part about group coaching is the knowledge and experience that the whole group can bring to the sessions.
+I am also planning some exciting group coaching offerings that will make coaching more affordable.
+But the best part about group coaching is the community, the knowledge and experience that the whole group can bring to the sessions.
+Contact me if you would like to know more and start your new path to change!